Universal Credit Migration

 If you pay your rent weekly*, your next rent free weeks are W/C 22nd December and the W/C 29th December.

-Please note, you will have to pay rent on these weeks if you are in arrears to help reduce your debt.
+Please note, if you are in arrears you will have to pay rent on these weeks.

 *Not all tenancies have rent free weeks, please check your tenancy agreement for more information.